StrangeButUntrue/micropython-ri5/docs/library/machine.ADC.rst

 .. class:: ADC(pin)

-   Create an ADC object from the given Pin object/string.
+   Create an ADC object from the given Pin object/pin name string.

    On the RI5, this seems to be possible only on pins A0, B0, B1, C0-5
    (although using it on C2 or C3 seems to conflict with something in the